Sustainable approaches and innovation: how to reduce the ecological footprint of AI?

 Rethinking traditional approaches to cooling

 One example is rethinking traditional approaches to cooling.
-Google has conducted a study that suggests that excessive cooling of components, particularly hard disk drives (HDDs), can be counterproductive.
+Google has conducted a study that suggests that excessive cooling of components, particularly hard disk drives (HDDs), can be .
 Too low temperatures can lead to mechanical and electrical problems, which paradoxically increases the failure rate.

 Free cooling - cooling using natural conditions